gsuuon/tabenol/Readme.md

 I'd like to expand this into making reading lists / jotting down notes associated with pages / general browsing organizer.

 Specifically, I want to:
-* Add notes to tabs / urls / domains
+* Add notes to tabs / url's / domains
     * If I browse to a site I had notes on, I'd like to see those
 * Add notes to specific windows / group of tabs
     * This can capture any context I had for wanting to read this group of tabs